-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 But EU institutions are also rewriting laws and policies on the hoof as the crisis develops, creating opportunities for industry to make its mark and prompting concern on public scrutiny.

-For Alber & Geiger, a German law firm in Brussels, the situation was "identical" to that in Washington, where the New York Times recently reported that lobbyists were "burning the phones" in a "gold rush" for US bailout funds.
+For Alber & Geiger, a German law firm in Brussels, the situation was "identical" to that in Washington, where lobbyists were "burning the phones" in a "gold rush" for US bailout funds, according to a recent report in the New York Times.

 "The EU and member states are coming up with new rescue ideas every day," Andreas Geiger, the company's managing partner, told EUobserver.